rohitkr8527/rohitkr8527/Readme.md

 <br />

-A deep learning engineering project focused on building custom layers and models using TensorFlow's subclassing API.
-The project demonstrates understanding of neural network internals and flexible model design beyond high-level APIs.
+A deep learning engineering project focused on custom model and layer design using TensorFlow's subclassing API.

 <br />